 Offenders Phone Calls

 While offenders cannot receive telephone calls, telephones are available throughout the institution for offenders to make calls, as long as the offender is not on restricted status.
 Offenders assigned to segregation units have limited access to the telephone.
 Through an established vendor, all telephones are programmed to process collect calls, debit calls or prepaid calls.
 Offenders making toll-free calls or participating in three-way calls may face disciplinary action.
+Family and friends should not facilitate phone calls between offenders.

 How Calls are Made